SanderBorgmans/OGRe/README.md

 OGRe is distributed as open source software under the conditions of the GPL license version 3.
 Read the file COPYING for more details, or visit http://www.gnu.org/licenses/

 ## INSTALLATION
-OGre requires the following packages to work:
+OGRe requires the following packages to work:
 - cython, numpy, scipy, h5py, matplotlib, yaml
 - molmod
 - ThermoLIB